SE4 Legal Framework

 • 1.3 Reporting:

-• 1.3.1 Current legal workload and priorities have been reported to the CEO at least monthly.
+• 1.3.1 Legal team workload and priorities are reported to the CEO at least monthly.

 2. Risk Management